engineering-collaboration/book/docs/book/anatomy-of-a-code-change/merging.md

+---
+title: Merging
+description: Policies and strategies for successful long-term integrations in trunk-based development.
+---

 # Merging

 Depending on the discipline, the concept of repository streams, and branch isolation, merging changes differs between version control solutions.
 Universally, we discuss the idea of re-integrating changes into our main software product or uniting changes of differing origins.